Dynam1co/100-days-of-code/log.md

 **Today's Progress**: I have created database models in a new Django app inside the project.
 I have also propagated the models to the PostgreSql database

 **Thoughts:** I need to add various recipes to the database because the next step will be create main page.
+I have had problems in my attempt to have the database in Third Normal Form (3NF) because Django not allows more than one filed as primary key, I have tryed to do using <strong>unique_together</strong> property but as the fields are foreing keys it gave me errors.
+I've finally decided to fix it coding when record will inserted.

 **Link(s) to work**
 1. [Git repo My Project "MacarronesConTomatico"](https://github.com/Dynam1co/MacarronesConTomatico)